 To start with you will need plenty of patience and discipline.
 You will also need a decent football trading system or strategy, as well as a good staking plan.

-Not all trading strategies and staking plans are the same, but certain fundamental rules will almost certainly apply to any strategy you are attempting to use.
+Not all trading strategies and staking plans are the same.
+But certain fundamental rules will apply to almost any strategy you are attempting to use.

-Below I have listed some football trading tips and fundamental rules I have picked up – the hard way at times – over the years.
+Below I have listed some football trading tips and fundamental rules I have picked up.
+Usually the hard way – the hard way at times – over the years.

 If you don’t like the look of anything, then don’t have a bet – You may have a football trading strategy that involves having a bet every day or maybe every week (for example).
 Sometimes though, it may simply be the case that you don’t place a bet at all.